Almost everyone would like answers to some of the really tough questions life makes us ask.

 If you look at this from a soul’s perspective, this is quite literally true.
 We incarnate in order to experience what we need to cultivate wisdom for ourselves.
 We select the character we will play (who we incarnate as), the plot that will best suit our character’s needs (the life situations we are born and grow into) and go through various acts (different parts of our life).

 Why did I choose this quote to include in here?
 Because it is from a famous play, and acting is actually a way of “cheating” the system.
 The true lure of acting is not that you get to pretend to be somebody else, it is that you can become somebody else.
-By taking a role and letting yourself really become that character, feeling that character’s emotions, thoughts and struggles, you can actually gain the benefit of that character’s experience as your own.
+By taking a role and letting yourself really become that character, feeling that character’s emotions, thoughts, and struggles, you can actually gain the benefit of that character’s experience as your own.

 The acting technique of separating “yourself” from “your character” is exactly the same technique your soul uses when you incarnate.
 Your soul knows what your Spiritual Contract says.
 But it “hides” that knowledge from your incarnated mind in the same way the actor hides what he knows from the mind of his character.
-This allows you to experience life in a visceral sense, live the experience and hopefully learn the related lesson.
+This allows you to experience life in a visceral sense, live the experience and hopefully learn the related lessons.

 Applications in Real Life